Abucheri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. 8-James_Bond -  a script that sets the ***007*** permission to the file hello.
 10. 9-John_Doe -  a script that sets the mode of ***753*** to  the file hello.
 11. 10-mirror_permissions - a script that sets the mode of the file hello the same as olleh’s mode.
+12. 11-directories_permissions - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.